Drummer | Percussionist | Composer

-Born in Jerusalem, Israel, in 1976, Ronen was fortunate to grow up in an environment that fostered his dreams of becoming a musician.
+Born in Jerusalem, Israel, Ronen was fortunate to grow up in an environment that fostered his dreams of becoming a musician.
 He was raised in a music-loving family; both his parents and his older brother were music enthusiasts who enjoyed a large variety of music.
 Music was therefore a part of every day life, and Ronen’s up-bringing gave him many opportunities to cultivate his love for the art form.

 At the age of six, Ronen took keyboard lessons for a year.
 This served as a great introduction to instrumental music and, later, helped him realize his interest in playing music professionally.
 At age fourteen, Ronen joined a band as a drummer and began to take drum lessons.
 Ronen's tastes expanded into the jazz world as he advanced further into his teens, and he continued playing in different bands.
 His talents allowed him to perform in many diverse venues in Israel.
 From early on in his musical endeavors, Ronen collaborated with renowned Israeli musicians, as well as guest artists from around the world.
 His experiences gave him a true international sensibility.